 The framework behind our great image browser.

-• Easily get folder contents
+• Easily and quickly get folder contents and file information

 • Stay up to date as files get moved, deleted, renamed, and updated

 • Implement move, copy, rename, and move-to-trash within your app

 The IMFilesystemTools framework is a very useful tool for developers whose applications work with large file heirarchies.
 While writing gBrowser, we discovered that keeping track of files and associated information was our #1 job, and this framework was born of that need.

 IMFilesystemTools is written in Objective-C, but is fully annotated to interoperate cleanly with Swift projects.

 The only thing missing is some clean block/closure-based callbacks (we use a lot of NSOperations)